milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 6 GFs annotated as : chromatin organization and transcription regulation
 - 5 GFs annotated as : transcription regulation
 - 4 GFs annotated as : detoxification
-- 3 GFs annotated as : Esterase and mating behavior
-- 3 GFs annotated as : protein breakdown (proteolysis)
-- 3 GFs annotated as : mitochondrial translation
-- 2 GFs annotated as : transmembrane transport (toxin resistance)
-- 2 GFs annotated as : uncharacterized

 #### C_maculatus

 number of gene families with more than 4 members (upper 5th percentile) = 1106 (of 14402 orthogroups).
 22 unique Gene Groups with functional annotations, these ones appear more than once:
 - 9 GFs annotated as : glycolysis and early development (and other)
 - 5 GFs annotated as : detoxification
-- 3 GFs annotated as : transmembrane transport (toxin resistance)
-- 3 GFs annotated as : uncharacterized
-- 3 GFs annotated as : transcription regulation
-- 3 GFs annotated as : protein breakdown (proteolysis)
-- 3 GFs annotated as : chromatin organization and transcription regulation
-- 3 GFs annotated as : neurological (mostly uncharacterized)
-- 2 GFs annotated as : DNA-related functions